 - During the summer, electricity outages occur on plantations.
 As a result, irrigation is costly due to the high cost of diesel.

-- The geology and coffee terrain of India prevent large-scale mechanisation of plantings.
+- The geology and coffee terrain of India prevents large-scale mechanisation of plantings.

 - The majority of private banks demand collateral from growers in order to finance them.
 Small- and medium-sized growers still have difficulties with this.